Enumerating Finite Braid Group Orbits on $SL_2(\C)$-Character Varieties: Introduction

-Katz \cite{katz1996} originally introduced middle convolution in the language of perverse sheaves and one of our contributions is implementing computer code to explicitly compute the middle convolution given a tuple of matrices, following the algebraic reformulation of Dettweiler-Reiter \cite[Section 2]{MC-L}.
-We also provide code for computing the braid group orbit for MCG-finite 4-tuples and 5-tuples in the $SL_2(\C)$-character variety of the punctured sphere.
-This computer code is publicly accessible online at the following link: \url{amalvayalin.github.io/research.html} and we hope it encourages further applications of this operation.
+We have written computer code for each step of the process described above.
+We start by searching finite complex reflection groups for nice tuples.
+Since middle convolution depends on a parameter $\lambda$, the same nice $T$-tuple can be used to produce nonisomorphic rank 2 local systems on $\Sigma_{T+1}$, as discussed in \Cref{same nice+ diff mcg}.
+Although Katz \cite{katz1996} originally introduced middle convolution in the language of perverse sheaves, one of our contributions is implementing computer code to explicitly compute the middle convolution given a tuple of matrices and parameter $\lambda \in \C^{\times}$, following the algebraic reformulation of Dettweiler--Reiter \cite[Section~2]{MC-L}.
+We also provide code for computing the braid group orbit for MCG-finite tuples in the $\SL_2(\C)$-character variety of $\Sigma_{T+1}$, for $T = 3, 4$.
+All the computer code is publicly accessible online at \cite{Vay24}, and we hope it encourages further applications of this operation. \\

-\begin{definition} A $\mathbf{nice}$ $T$-tuple is a tuple (up to simultaneous conjugation) from a finite complex reflection group such that its middle convolution produces a rank 2 MCG-finite $T+1$-tuple. \end{definition} For the precise definition of when a tuple is nice, see Definition \ref{nice tup}.
-An explanation for how we get MCG-finite $T+1$-tuples from a $T$-tuple is provided in Remark \ref{nice+ mcg-fin}.
-Since middle convolution depends on a parameter $\lambda$ (see Section \ref{mc}), the same nice $T$-tuple can give rise to distinct conjugacy classes of rank 2 MCG-finite $T+1$-tuples, as discussed in Remark \ref{same nice+ diff mcg}.

-With this definition in mind, our problem of studying rank 2 MCG-finite tuples changes to studying nice tuples in the finite complex reflection groups.
-Using properties of complex reflection groups, as well as prior work on this topic, it remains to study nice $n$ and $n+1$-tuples in the rank $n = 3, 4$ primitive groups, nice $n+1$-tuples in the imprimitive groups of rank $2 <n \leq 5$ and nice $n$-tuples in imprimitive groups of rank $n \geq 3$.
-More details on why these are the only remaining cases is provided in Remark \ref{n just}, Remark \ref{imprim just} and \cite[Cor.
-5.1.4]{LLL}.